chimbosonic/cli-kneeboard/README.md

 - `--save` || `-s` tells `cli-kneeboard` to save the progress of the checklist in the same folder as the checklist named `.<checklist-name>.kb.toml`
 - `--verbose` || `-v` lets you set verbosity the more `v`'s provided the higher the verbosity

-`cli-kneeboard` will read in a Checklist following the specification described in [SPEC.md](./SPEC.md)
+`cli-kneeboard` will read in a checklist following the specification described in [SPEC.md](./SPEC.md)

 <!-- Badges -->
 [crate]: https://crates.io/crates/cli-kneeboard "Crate Link"